 Brazil's Petrobras to sell deepwater assets to BW Energy for up to $75 mln

-SAO PAULO, June 23 (Reuters) - Brazilian oil company Petrobras' PETR4.SA management approved on Thursday the sale of its entire stake in the Golfinho and Camarupim deepwater clusters for up to $75 million to BW Energy Ltd BWE.OL.
+SAO PAULO, June 23 (Reuters) - Brazilian oil company Petrobras' PETR4.SA management approved on Thursday the sale of its entire stake in the Golfinho and Camarupim deepwater oil fields for up to $75 million to Norway's BW Energy Ltd BWE.OL.

+The sale is part of Petrobras' strategy to divest assets and focus on more profitable operations.
+Located off the coast of Brazil's southeastern Espirito Santo state, Golfinho produced 8,600 barrels of oil and 90,000 cubic metres of gas per day on average this year.

+Of the total sale figure, $15 million will be paid when the deal closes, and up to $60 million will follow, depending on crude oil prices and the development of the assets, the state-owned company said in a securities filing.

 ((Peter.Siqueira@thomsonreuters.com; +55 11 56447727;))